 Aloe brevifolia may be distinguished from other dwarf aloes by the combination of the clustered growth form and the relatively broad and thick leaves.

-Previously, Aloe brevifolia was treated as not threatened.
-However, at present it is regarded as Vulnerable, due to its habitat loss to agriculture, degradation by alien infestation, and overexploitation by plant collectors.
+Previously Aloe brevifolia was treated as not threatened.
+At present it is assessed as Vulnerable (VU), due to habitat loss because of agriculture, degradation by alien infestation and over-exploitation by plant collectors.

 Distribution and habitat